gagin/rsiers/README.md

-# Bitcoin Indicator Dashboard
+# Bitcoin Indicator Dashboard (v0.2.0)

 A web application that displays various technical indicators for Bitcoin to help identify potential sell signals.
-The application fetches data from the Kraken API, calculates technical indicators, and displays them in a user-friendly dashboard.
+The application calculates technical indicators and displays them in a user-friendly dashboard.

 ![Bitcoin Indicator Dashboard Screenshot](btc-rsis.png)

 *Screenshot of the Bitcoin Indicator Dashboard showing technical indicators and composite metrics*

+## Project Origin

+This project is vibecoded:
+- Original PRD created by Grok 3
+- Implementation by Augment using Sonnet 3.7

+The project demonstrates how AI can be used to create functional applications with minimal human intervention.

 ## Features

-- Fetches real-time Bitcoin price data from the Kraken API
-- Calculates and displays key technical indicators:
+- Displays key technical indicators for Bitcoin:
   - Relative Strength Index (RSI)
   - Stochastic RSI
   - Money Flow Index (MFI)